 WAMM is a nonviolent, feminist organization that works in solidarity with others to create a system of social equality, self-determination, and justice through education, action, and the empowerment of women.
-WAMM spreads the word of peace and justice into the schools and community organizations through our WAMM Action!
-E-mail list, website, literature tables, and regular public education forums.
+WAMM spreads the word of peace and justice into the schools and community organizations through their events calendar, vigils, newsletters, and committees including Ground All Drones, End War/Ban Nuclear Weapons Campaign, and Middle East.
 Founding Member, US Peace Memorial Foundation.

 The Workable World Trust (founded 2014)

 The Trust disseminates and promotes proposals for a more workable system of global governance including improved decision-making and program execution within the United Nations and other global governance agencies.
-While it focuses on the proposals of its director, Dr. Schwartzberg, published in Transforming the United Nations System: Designs for a Workable World, United Nations University Press, 2013; it will also support additional proposals and initiatives compatible with its general purpose.
-The Trust has endowed two annual graduate fellowships for students at the University of Minnesota and organized a major international conference, “Creating a Workable World”, at the university’s Humphrey School of Public Affairs in October 2015.
-It will closely monitor and selectively support initiatives promoted at that event.
+While it focuses on the proposals of its founder, Dr. Schwartzberg, published in Transforming the United Nations System: Designs for a Workable World, it will also support additional proposals and initiatives.
+The trust has endowed two annual graduate fellowships for students at the University of Minnesota and organized an international conference, “Creating a Workable World” at the university’s Humphrey School of Public Affairs in October 2015.
 Founding Member, US Peace Memorial Foundation.

 Charlottesville, VA 22902